gjpelletier/delta_method/README.md

-# delta_method
+# Nonlinear regression using lmfit combined with using the delta method to estimate confidence intervals and prediction intervals**

-**Nonlinear regression using lmfit combined with using the delta method to estimate confidence intervals and prediction intervals**
+**delta_method**

 by Greg Pelletier (gjpelletier@gmail.com)